JoshPatlingrao/Security-Audit-for-Botium/README.md

 | | X | Sensitive data (PII/SPII) is confidential/private. | No encryption applied to customer financial data. |
 | X | | Data integrity ensures the data is consistent, complete, accurate, and has been validated. | Data integrity in place. |
 | | X | Data is available to individuals authorized to access it. | Data is available to authorized individuals but it's not restricted to them. |

+<strong>Recommendations</strong>

+Botium is currently lacking crucial controls that weakens its security posture.
+This will increase the risk of a succesful data breach on the company and result in the exposure of sensitive customer data to threat actors and losing the company valuable time and money.
+The company will need to address the critical issues:
+- Implement access controls such as least privilege and separation of duties to minmise the risk of unqualified personnel handling the data and increase the risk of a data breach.
+- Apply encryption to PII, SPII and customer financial information to provide confidentiality.
+- Install a centralized password management system to streamline password policy enfrocement and ensure that these policies align with current standards.
+- Regularly maintain and monitor legacy systems and develop a more concise plan of intervention in case of a breach.

+Additionally, Botium also needs to properly classify its assets to identify additional controls that may needs to be implemented to improve their security posture and better protect sensitive informaton.